 There must be something very special in a northern city of only 200,000 inhabitants, located far from large markets, if it is chosen for research and product development by companies such as Intel, Microsoft, and Nokia.

-However, Tampere is not only a place for information and telecommunication technologies; it also houses large research and development laboratories for companies representing, for example, more traditional industries such as mechanical engineering (Cargotec, John Deere and Sandvik).
+However, Tampere is not only a place for information and telecommunication technologies; it also houses large research and development laboratories for companies representing, for example, more traditional industries eg. in mechanical engineering, such as Cargotec, John Deere and Sandvik.

 Or take an example from the life sciences, and you will find innovations so radical that you may think it must be science fiction: from a patient’s fat cells, a new jaw bone was grown in his stomach using stem cell technology!
 And it is not only about large companies, and the march of new fast-growth firms has begun in Tampere.